katepz/life-in-the-lido-lane/README.md

 - when the Events link is clicked the events page is displayed.

-Reflection - the User Stories could be condensed into groups relating to the same feature.
+**Reflection - the User Stories should be condensed into groups relating to the same feature.**

 ### Design Decisions